What to see at The National Gallery, London

 The National Gallery came into being when the British government bought 38 paintings from the heirs of a leading patron of the arts, in 1824.
 After that initial purchase, the Gallery was shaped mainly by its early directors and by private donations, which comprise two-thirds of the collection.
-The resulting collection is encyclopedic in scope covering most major developments in Western Painting.
+The resulting collection is comprehensive in scope, covering most significant developments in Western Painting.

 13th Century Paintings

-With the decline of the Roman Empire, the Medieval era began and the foundation art of the period was Christian Byzantine art.
-In the Middle Ages, the dominance of the church resulted in religious art dominating funded art.
+With the decline of the Roman Empire, the Medieval era began, and the foundation art of the period was Christian Byzantine art.
+In the Middle Ages, the dominance of the church resulted in religion dominating the funding of art.
 The Byzantine paintings that influenced early Western art made extensive use of gold paint, and the figures were presented in conventional forms.

-Religious art dominated 13th Century European Art, however, at the same time the Eastern Roman imperial church headed by the Byzantium Empire in Constantinople was losing its universal authority.
+Religious art dominated 13th Century European Art.
+However, at the same time, the Eastern Roman imperial church headed by the Byzantium Empire in Constantinople was losing its universal authority.
 The Eastern Roman church was becoming increasingly irrelevant as the Byzantium Empire shrank.
 In Western Europe, the Holy Roman Empire was also fragmented and provided limited cultural leadership.
-Thus Italian Medieval Christian art started to take the lead.
+At this point, Italian Medieval Christian art started to take the lead.

 - “The Virgin and Child Enthroned, with Narrative Scenes” by Margarito d’Arezzo – 1264